The definition and principles of ÌÀÍ·ÌõÎÛÁÏ

 Principle H

-As a ÌÀÍ·ÌõÎÛÁÏ professional or ÌÀÍ·ÌõÎÛÁÏ student you can use the principles to:
+As a ÌÀÍ·ÌõÎÛÁÏ professional or student, you can use the principles to:

-• generate discussions with your colleagues or if you are student with your mentor, tutor or fellow students on the aspects of behaviour, attitude and approach that underpin good ÌÀÍ·ÌõÎÛÁÏ care
+- generate discussions with your colleagues, mentors, tutors or fellow students on the behaviours, attitudes and approaches that underpin good ÌÀÍ·ÌõÎÛÁÏ care

-• see how they relate to a trust’s own set of ÌÀÍ·ÌõÎÛÁÏ values.
+- see how they relate to your employer’s own set of ÌÀÍ·ÌõÎÛÁÏ values

-It will bring together the vast variety of career and competency frameworks across all settings to show the opportunities our profession has, which will support recruitment and retention of the ÌÀÍ·ÌõÎÛÁÏ workforce.
+Our framework will bring together the vast variety of career and competency frameworks across all settings to show the opportunities our profession has.
+This will support recruitment and retention in our workforce.

 Absences - Agreed and non-agreed non-attendance at a workplace.
 Absenteeism is habitual absence from work.